dotnet/docs-maui/docs/data-cloud/push-notifications.md

 ### Publish the backend service

+To publish your backend service to Azure App Service:

 1. In Visual Studio, right-click your project and select **Publish**.
 1. In the **Publish** wizard, select **Azure** and then the **Next** button.
 1. In the **Publish** wizard, select **Azure App Service (Windows)** and then the **Next** button.
 1. In the **Publish** wizard, follow the authentication flow to connect Visual Studio to your Azure subscription and publish the app.

 Visual Studio builds, packages, and publishes the app to Azure, and then launches the app in your default browser.
 For more information, see [Publish an ASP.NET web app](/visualstudio/deployment/quickstart-deploy-aspnet-web-app?tabs=azure#publish-to-azure-app-service-on-windows).

 > [!TIP]
-> You can download a publish profile for your app from the **Overview** page of your API app in the Azure portal and then use the profile in Visual Studio to publish your app.
+> You can download a publish profile for your app from the **Overview** blade of your API app in the Azure portal and then use the profile in Visual Studio to publish your app.

 ### Validate the published API

-To check that the API app has been published correctly, you should use tooling of your choice to send a `POST` request to the following address:
+To check that the API app has been published correctly you should use the REST tooling of your choice to send a `POST` request to the following address:

 ```
 https://<app_name>.azurewebsites.net/api/notifications/requests